Blank Space: Accolades

-Rolling Stone ranked "Blank Space" sixth on their list of the best songs of 2014, 73rd on their list of the best songs of the 2010s decade, 357th on their 2021 revision of the 500 Greatest Songs of All Time, and later at 320 in their 2024 revised list.
-Time named it as the ninth best song in their year-end list.
-The song placed at number three on The Village Voices annual year-end Pazz & Jop critics' poll of 2014.
-Stereogum and Uproxx ranked the song at numbers 49 and 72 on their lists of the best songs of the 2010s decade, respectively.
+Rolling Stone ranked "Blank Space" sixth on their list of the best songs of 2014, and 73rd on the best songs of the 2010s.
+On "500 Greatest Songs of All Time", Rolling Stone ranked it 357th in 2021, and later 320th in 2024.
+On other publications' rankings, "Blank Space" placed at number three on The Village Voices 2014 year-end Pazz & Jop critics' poll, and number nine on Times 2014 list; and it was featured at numbers 15, 49, and 72 on 2010s-decade-end lists by Slant Magazine, Stereogum and Uproxx.
 Billboard named it one of the 100 "Songs That Defined the Decade".
-Katie Atkinson wrote that the single consolidated Swift's trademark autobiographical storytelling in music while "setting the standard for a new, self-aware pop star" in poking fun at her perceived image.
-On Slant Magazines list of the 100 best singles of the 2010s, "Blank Space" ranked 15th.
+Katie Atkinson wrote that the single consolidated Swift's trademark autobiographical storytelling in music while "setting the standard for a new, self-aware pop star".

 "Blank Space" won Song of the Year at the 2015 American Music Awards.
 At the 2016 BMI Awards, the song was one of the Award-Winning Songs that helped Swift earn the honor Songwriter of the Year.
 It earned a nomination for International Work of the Year at the 2016 APRA Awards in Australia.
-At the 58th Annual Grammy Awards in 2016, "Blank Space" was nominated in three categories—Record of the Year, Song of the Year, and Best Pop Solo Performance.
+At the 58th Annual Grammy Awards in 2016, "Blank Space" was nominated in three categories: Record of the Year, Song of the Year, and Best Pop Solo Performance.